-Baked Oatmeal is a great make-ahead recipe that helps us get through busy weekday mornings.
+This Baked Oatmeal recipe is a perfect make-during-meal prep dish that helps us get through busy weekday mornings.

 Preheat oven to 350 degrees.

 In a medium bowl combine oats, flaxseed meal, cinnamon, nutmeg, baking powder, and salt.
 Set aside.

 In a separate bowl, whisk eggs together with maple syrup, oil, mashed banana, milk, and vanilla until combined.

 Pour the dry ingredients into the wet ingredients.
 Mix well.